 2. Water… simple and so important!

-We need more and so will our plants.
+We need more water and so will our plants.
 Water in the morning or evening before 10am or after 6pm.
 Keep the water on the plants, soil, lawn, flowerbeds, not in the gutter, sidewalk, or street.
 Sprinkler systems are great for established lawns and landscapes.
 Water established lawns once a week.
 New plantings really need to be hand watered to ensure the water is getting to the root system.
 Check new plantings daily for water needs.
+Pro tip: Use a moisture meter!
+We carry them and can show you how easy they are to use.
+They’ve saved many plants!

 5. Watch for bugs!